FairyDwarves/FDchat/README.md

 A chat client app specially designed for our needs

 Prerequisites :
-You need npm, bower, and cordova installed.
+You need npm, bower, grunt-cli and cordova installed.

 Install npm (on Debian-based Linux):
    > sudo apt-get install npm